OneBusAway Production Deployments

 - New York, NY: MTA Bus Time is the New York MTA’s branded version of OneBusAway.
 It expanded to cover the entire city of New York in March, 2014.
 In peak periods, MTA Bus Time handles 30,000 requests per minute.
 Real-time information has increased annual ridership by an estimated 8 million.

 - Puget Sound, WA: Sound Transit’s original deployment of OneBusAway delivers unified real time information from six different operators.
 Operational since 2008, this deployment has over 100,000 unique daily users.

-- Tampa, FL: OneBusAway Tampa was launched with Hillsborough Area Regional Transit (HART) and the University of South Florida in August, 2103.
+- Tampa Bay, FL: OneBusAway Tampa was launched with Hillsborough Area Regional Transit (HART) and the University of South Florida in August, 2013.
 It handles 180,000 requests for information each day.

-OneBusAway demonstrations are often created by independent developers.
-Through a partnership with Code for America, in September 2012 the Detroit DOT launched a “TextMyBus” service and a developer API based on OneBusAway.
-Technology demonstration, or “tech demo”, implementations of OneBusAway have also been established in Washington D.C. and UC Berkeley campus.
-Local developers often have a goal of attracting the interest of the local transit agency, which may then see the advantages of the system and adopt it for their region.
+Before OneBusAway is fully deployed in a region, beta versions are set up to allow testing by a smaller group of users.
+San Joaquin, CA is currently in beta testing, as is Lappeenranta, Finland.
+After these beta deployments are fully tested, they typically become production deployments.
+Other pilot project initiatives have included a partnership with Code for America, in September 2012, through which the Detroit DOT launched a “TextMyBus” service and a developer API based on OneBusAway.
+That’s the exciting part of OneBusAway – any developer can set up OneBusAway for their city.
+These developer deployments often have a goal of attracting the interest of the local transit agency, which may then see the advantages of the system and adopt it for their region.